YogithaPashikanti12/WebScour-A-Distributed-Web-Crawler-and-Search-Engine/README.md

 # WebScour-A-Distributed-Web-Crawler-and-Search-Engine
-WebScour – A Simple Search Engine
+# WebScour – A Simple Search Engine

-Introduction
+## Introduction

-WebScour is a simple web-based search engine designed to demonstrate the fundamental concepts of information retrieval systems.
-The project crawls webpages, extracts useful textual information, builds an index of the content, and allows users to search for relevant documents through a web interface.
+**WebScour** is a simple web-based search engine developed to demonstrate the core concepts of information retrieval systems.
+The project collects web pages, processes their content, builds an inverted index, and allows users to search for relevant documents through a web interface.

-The system works by collecting HTML pages, processing their text, and constructing an inverted index that maps words to the documents in which they appear.
-When a user enters a search query, the system processes the query, retrieves relevant documents from the index, calculates relevance scores using the TF-IDF (Term Frequency–Inverse Document Frequency) method, and ranks the documents accordingly.
+The system extracts text from HTML pages, performs preprocessing and tokenization, and constructs an inverted index that maps terms to the documents in which they appear.
+When a user enters a query, the system retrieves matching documents and ranks them using the **TF-IDF (Term Frequency–Inverse Document Frequency)** scoring technique.

-The backend of WebScour is implemented using Python and exposes search functionality through a REST API built with FastAPI.
-The server is run using Uvicorn.
-A simple HTML and JavaScript based user interface allows users to submit queries and view ranked search results.
+The backend of the system is implemented using Python with FastAPI for building the REST API, and the server is run using Uvicorn.
+A simple HTML and JavaScript based interface allows users to enter queries and view ranked search results.

-This project was developed as part of a milestone-based implementation of a search engine system, where each milestone focuses on a specific component such as crawling, indexing, and search functionality.
+This project demonstrates the working of a search engine pipeline including crawling, indexing, and query processing.

+---

-Features
+## Features

-Webpage crawling and HTML content extraction
+- Webpage crawling and HTML content extraction

-Text preprocessing and tokenization
+- Text preprocessing and tokenization

-Inverted index creation
+- Inverted index creation

-TF-IDF based document ranking
+- TF-IDF based document ranking

-REST API for query processing
+- REST API for query processing

-Interactive web interface for searching documents
+- Interactive web interface for searching documents

+---

-Technologies Used
+## Technologies Used

-Python
+- Python

-FastAPI
+- FastAPI

-Uvicorn
+- Uvicorn

-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript

-JSON
+- JSON

+---

-How It Works
+## How It Works

-Web pages are collected and stored locally.
+1. Web pages are collected and stored locally.

-Text is extracted and processed to build an inverted index.
+2. Text is extracted from HTML pages and preprocessed.
+3. An inverted index is created to map words to documents.

-TF-IDF values are calculated for ranking documents.
+4. TF-IDF scores are calculated to measure document relevance.

-The FastAPI backend provides a search endpoint.
+5. The FastAPI backend provides a search API endpoint.

-The user enters a query through the web interface.
+6. The user enters a query through the web interface.

-The system retrieves and ranks relevant documents and displays the results.
+7. The system retrieves and ranks relevant documents and displays the results.